-Instructional materials presented within the respiratory system will expand upon basic principles mastered during the Core Curriculum.
+The Respiratory System Course will expand on basic principles mastered during basic science curriculum.
 Preclinical topics are considered from the viewpoints of the basic sciences disciplines of anatomy, biochemistry, microbiology, pathology, pharmacology and physiology.
-As a complement, clinical perspectives are offered from the point of view of both the primary care physician as well as the respective specialist.
-Importantly, clinical considerations are presented and integrated with the practical application of basic science principles.
-Practical knowledge acquired from the History and Physical Examination is reviewed, examined, and discussed with a clinical context.
-The osteopathic approach to patient care is continually emphasized, both philosophically and in practice, from the first day of class through completion of the course.
+Clinical considerations associated with the respiratory system are presented and integrated with the practical application of basic science principles.
+Practical knowledge acquired from the history and physical examination is reviewed, assessed, and discussed within a clinical context including podiatric related cases.